RikVoorhaar/website/_posts/2021-08-29-python-docx.md

 paragraphs `insert_paragraph_before` method with appropriate text and style information.
 The paragraph in question is the one containing the word "Research".
-I want to copy the style of this paragraph to the new paragraph, but for some reason the style information is empty for this paragrpah.
+I want to copy the style of this paragraph to the new paragraph, but for some reason the style information is empty for this paragraph.
 However, I know that the style of this paragraph should be the `'Skillsentries'`, so I can just use that directly.